hornegg/baphomation/README.md

 # Web application

 In the web-application we see an approximation to the finished animation.
-The difference is that the flames are normal flame colored because post-processing has not been performed, and they have been thinned out for the performance to get close to the correct animation speed.
+The difference is that the flames are normal flame colored because post-processing has not been performed, and they have been thinned out to help the performance get closer to the correct animation speed.

 # src/settings.ts